hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step1-dissection.md

-A container image is a [tar file](https://en.wikipedia.org/wiki/Tar_\(computing\)) containing tar files.
+A container image is a <a href="https://en.wikipedia.org/wiki/Tar_(computing)">tar file</a> containing tar files.
 Internally, each tar file is a layer.
 Once all tar files have been extracted to a local filesystem, you can explore the details of the layers.

 Using the docker tool, pull the layers of a Redis container image onto this filesystem.

 `docker pull redis:6.0.4-alpine3.11`{{execute}}

+Export the image into a raw tar format.

+`docker save redis:6.0.4-alpine3.11 > redis.tar`{{execute}}

 Create a scratch location to inspect the Redis files.

 `mkdir redis && cd redis`{{execute}}

-Export the image into a raw tar format.

-`docker save redis:6.0.4-alpine3.11 > redis.tar`{{execute}}

 Extract the files from the tar.

-`tar -xvf redis.tar`{{execute}}
+`tar -xvf ../redis.tar`{{execute}}

 All of the contents along with the layer tar files are now viewable.